Environment

 Complex recycling and reprocessing

 Did you know that used cooking oil can actually be re-used as fuel in the engines of modern river cruise ships?
-Our ships, such as the MS Amadeus Silver, the MS Amadeus Silver 2, MS Inspire, MS Scenic Crystal etc. are all outfitted with an intelligent recycling system.
+Our chartered ships are all outfitted with an intelligent recycling system.
 This of course also applies to the treatment of wastewater from sanitary facilities and laundry.
 Membrane sewage treatment systems and water-saving valves are crucial for this purpose.

 Reduction of soot particles and CO2 conservation